ifiokjr/ai3/group-motion/README.md

 - Built with Expo and React Native
 - Uses TensorFlow.js for motion detection
 - Implements location services for challenge discovery
-- Features a modern UI with Tamagui components

 ## Getting Started